-If you have recently moved to the City of Knox from overseas or elsewhere in Australia and have children less than 4 years of age, contact Maternal and Child Health Services directly on 9298 8741 Monday to Friday, 8:30am to 12:30pm to schedule an appointment.
+If you have recently moved to the City of Knox from overseas or elsewhere in Australia and have children less than 4 years of age, contact Maternal and Child Health Services by email mch@knox.vic.gov.au or phone on 9298 8741 Monday to Friday 8:30am to 12:30pm to schedule an appointment.

-Playgroups can be an extension of First Time Parent's groups.
+Playgroups can be an extension of the Parent Information and Connection Sessions.

 Parents may choose to establish their own playgroup or join an existing playgroup.
-For information on eligibility for Supported Playgroups please visit the Knox City Council website.
+For information on eligibility for Supported Playgroups, please visit the Knox City Council website.